zenomt/webid-auth-protocol/README.md

   - `agent_nonce`: Required: An arbitrary string chosen by the agent, used as described below;

-  - `uri`: Required: The fully-qualified URI, including scheme, host, port (if specified or different from the default), path, and query, but not including fragment identifier, corresponding to the original request that resulted in the HTTP `401` response.
+  - `uri`: Required: The [absolute URI][], including scheme, authority (host and optional port), path, and query, but not including fragment identifier, corresponding to the original request that resulted in the HTTP `401` response.
 This parameter **MUST NOT** include a fragment identifier;

   - `redirect_uri`: Optional: If present, the response will be made in the form of an HTTP `302` redirect to this URI; otherwise the response will